tuvus/iowa-systems/README.md

 #### Simulation Settings Panel
 To change the size or calculations press the "SimulationSettings" button.
 This will open up a new panel.
-* The "SimulationSpeed" input field determines the time that each calculation represents.
+* The "SimulationSpeed" input field determines how many hours are represented in each iteration of the simulation.
-A faster speed does less calculations relative to the simulation time, this allows the simulation to cover more time without requireing more processing power.
+A higher value does less calculations relative to each year, this allows the simulation to cover more time without requireing more processing power.
-A lower speed does more calculations relative to the simulation time, this allows the simulation to be more accurate.
+A lower value does more calculations relative to each year, this allows the simulation to be more accurate.
 * The "EarthSize" slider determines the size of the Earth.
 * The "GraphRefreshRate" slider determines how quickly the graph refreshes in simulation time.
+Displayed in years, months, weeks, days and hours.
 * The "SunRotationEffect" toggle between plant growth modes.
 See "Growth and SunRotationEffect" below for more details.

 ---